A relish tray is a great dish to add to the appetizer or dinner table. My mom’s recipe is super simple with veggies, olives, and pickles.

 - 1 cup whole black olives - try some different varieties from the olive bar at your local grocer's

 - 1 cup assorted pickles - vary the choices from dill to sweet to spicy, maybe throw in some itty bitty cornichons, too

 - 4 carrots cut into sticks the old fashioned way if you wanna go retro

 - 1 cup pepperoncini - try a few different colors and varieties like pickled cherry peppers, roasted red bell peppers, and fresh red, green or yellow bell peppers

 - Prepare the vegetables as necessary.

 - Arrange the various ingredients on a tray.
-Use a cut-glass dish for the olives if you’re feeling fancy.
+Use a pretty, divided dish.